-All trailer mounted rigs with 200-gallon tanks or larger have electric brakes installed.
+All trailer mounted rigs have electric brakes installed.
 A 7-way round connector with flat pins is installed on your trailer.
 The wiring will need to be connected to the positive battery terminal on the rig, before towing.
 A break-away switch, located on the trailer tongue, is wired to the battery and brakes.
 This switch is a critical safety feature that will engage the brakes if the trailer becomes separated from the tow vehicle.
 (See Fig. 2) Always keep this connected, except to hitch and unhitch your rig.
 If this cable is disconnected for an extended period of time, the rig battery may become drained.